-The workspace configuration page can be used to configure existing or new workspaces with version controlled libraries and/or Modelon Impact libraries.
+The workspace configuration page can be used to configure existing or new workspaces with projects.
+These projects can be local projects used in another Modelon Impact workspace, or version controlled libraries and/or Modelon Impact libraries.
 The page also shows an overview of all content in the workspace and the status of the working copies in which the version controlled libraries are located.
 The workspace configuration page can be opened from the Apps menu in an open workspace in Modelon Impact to configure or view the content of the workspace, or from the Apps menu on the Modelon Impact landing page to create and configure a new workspace.

-To add/remove/delete libraries in the workspace, click the "Edit" button.
-Available version controlled libraries and Modelon Impact libraries are now shown to the right, and can be dragged into the workspace as editable or read-only (dependencies).
+To add or remove projects in the workspace, click the "Edit" button.
+Available local, version controlled projects and libraries are now shown to the right, and can be dragged into the workspace as editable projects (header "Project") or read-only (header "Dependencies").
+To find the project you are looking for, the filter field can be used to search for matches.
 To remove a library from the workspace, click the 'x' button, and it will again appear under "Available libraries".
-For libraries which are not version controlled (only located on your user disk), there is a trash can icon which enables you to delete the library.
+Note that projects can not be deleted from your Modelon Impact user space from this view - this is done through the Project Explorer.

-Modelon Impact does not allow more than one library with the same name in a workspace, which is why this is restricted when configuring a workspace.
+Modelon Impact does not allow more than one project or Modelica library with the same name in a workspace, which is why this is restricted when configuring a workspace.

 The libraries distributed with Modelon Impact are read-only, which is why they can not be added as editable in a workspace.

 If you are missing any version controlled projects, click the "Add" button to checkout/clone them to your Modelon Impact user space.
 If you want to add them to the workspace after checkout, make sure to use the checkbox for this.

 - Git or SVN account and repository url to check out are needed to complete these steps